DAQ Home > Stationary Source Compliance > Open Burning

 Open burning is a source of air pollution that is regulated by the Division of Air Quality (DAQ).
 There are statewide rules in place that regulate open burning activities to help minimize emissions and ensure that the National Ambient Air Quality Standards (NAAQS) are met.
 Recent modifications to these rules change the open burn periods and include a statewide requirement to obtain a permit from the local county or municipal fire authority prior to burning.

-The DAQ rules governing open burning can be found in the Utah Administrative Code (UAC) R307-202.
-This rule allows open burning of: clippings, bushes, plants and pruning's from trees incident to property and residential clean-up activities, provided that the following conditions have been met:
+DAQ rules governing open burning can be found in the Utah Administrative Code (UAC) R307-202.
+This rule allows open burning of clippings, bushes, plants, and pruning's from trees incident to property and residential clean-up activities, provided that the following conditions have been met:

 - The clearing index is 500 or greater.
 The clearing index is a measure of the atmospheric mixing and wind speed.
 A clearing index of 500 or less is considered poor atmospheric ventilation.

-- The open burn permit application must be completed and a valid permit issued by the county or municipal fire authority prior to burning.
-Please see below for instructions and a link to the open burn permit application.
+open burn permit application must be completed and a valid permit issued by the county or municipal fire authority prior to burning.
+See instructions and a link to the open burn permit application.

 - Permits may be issued between March 30 and May 30 and between September 15 and October 30 in all other areas of the state.